-Current year £'000 Prior year £'000 Fees payable in respect of our work under the Code of Audit Practice in respect of the London Borough of Hillingdon's annual accounts, assurance report on the Whole of Government accounts and the value of money conclusion (Note 2) 210.5 207.1 Fees payable for the audit of the London Borough of Hillingdon's pension scheme annual report 21.0 21.0 231.5 228.1 Fees payable for the certification of grant claims 37.2 90.2 Total fees payable in respect of our role as Appointed Auditor 268.7 318.3 Non audit fees Deloitte Real Estate contract monitoring engagement (Note 1) 53.6 157.1
+Current year £'000 Prior year £'000 Fees payable in respect of our work under the Code of Audit Practice in respect of the London Borough of Hillingdon's annual accounts, assurance report on the Whole of Government accounts and the value of money conclusion (Note 2) 210.6 210.6 Fees payable for the audit of the London Borough of Hillingdon's pension scheme annual report 21.0 21.0 231.6 231.6 Fees payable for the certification of grant claims 66.4 45.3 Total fees payable in respect of our role as Appointed Auditor 298.0 276.9 Non audit fees Deloitte Real Estate contract monitoring engagement (Note 1) 10.0 53.6

 Note 1: Deloitte Real Estate has been monitoring the delivery of a building contract for the expansion of 6 primary schools.
 We have considered the potential independence risks, including any potential risk in respect of a 'self-review threat' or 'management threat'.
 We have concluded that this work does not compromise our independence as DRE is not exercising authority on behalf of the Council and not making any management decisions for the Council.
 Furthermore, the work is undertaken by a separate team to the audit team and we have not encountered the work of DRE in our capacity as external auditors when testing capital balances or through or value for money procedures.
 We have received approval from the Audit Commission to undertake this work.
-Note 27 to the draft financial statements discloses non-audit fees paid to Deloitte as £145k.
-This includes the £53.6k retained by Deloitte above for services performed, and £91.2k paid to sub-contractors.

-Note 2: The fee of £210,540 includes a fee of £3,450 relating to additional procedures in respect of testing of Non-domestic rates following the removal of grant certification work covering this area in 2013/14.
+Note 2: The fee of £210,600 includes a fee of £3,450 (2013/2014: £3,450) relating to additional procedures in respect of testing of Non-domestic rates following the removal of grant certification work covering this area in 2013/14.